muganga-charles/Euclid-s-algorithm/README.md

 But they are both reculsive functions

-The file gcd shows the impleamentation of euclid's alogrithm using
+The file gcd shows the impleamentation of euclid's alogrithm using division